 A number of factors can aggravate rosacea, so they can aggravate ocular rosacea, as well.
 Some of these factors include:

 Anyone who has skin rosacea can develop ocular rosacea.
-There's even some suspicion that children who develop styes — red, painful lumps near the edges of the eye — may have an early indication of ocular rosacea.
 Although skin rosacea affects more women than men, ocular rosacea affects men and women equally.
 Among people who have skin rosacea, there's no way to tell who will develop eye symptoms.
-However, you may be more likely to develop skin rosacea if you:
+However, the development of sties — red, painful lumps near the edge of the eye — may be an early sign of ocular rosacea.
+Ocular rosacea is common in people with skin rosacea, and you may be more likely to develop skin rosacea if you:

 Left untreated, ocular rosacea may affect the surface of your eye (cornea), particularly when you have dry eyes from a deficiency of tears.
 Inflammation of your eyelids (blepharitis) can cause secondary irritation of the cornea from misdirected eyelashes or other complications.
 Ultimately, these conditions can lead to vision loss.